spraakbanken/sb-api-doc/oas_to_html/README.md

 ### build_doc

 This python script will parse the yaml register `oas-register.yaml` and download the OAS files for Språkbanken's REST APIs.
 It will then call ReDoc and build HTML documentation.
+It will also build an `index.html` listing all the API documentations.

 Run `build_doc.py` with pipenv: